 If you fight a 12-man Emergency Quest boss, and it suddenly skips a phase, open the Nearby Characters window.
 Chances are a Gunner did it.
 Want to get your own super damage burst too?
 Read on.

 The current state of Gunner in PSO2 is… complicated.
 It currently exists as two distinct classes rolled into a single skill tree.
 One is the actual “gun” part of Gunner – the Twin Machinegun (TMG) Gunner.
 The other can probably be described as Chainer, a class with some sustainable damage bonuses that universally apply across all damage types, and high burst damage in the form of Chain Trigger.

 A TMG Gunner is definitely a Chainer, but a Chainer is not necessarily just a TMG Gunner.
 Here’s the breakdown of Gunner’s strengths and weaknesses as a whole, incorporating both TMGs and Chain:

 - Burst Damage: Extreme burst damage with Chain Trigger.

-- Aerial Combat: Twin Machineguns are excellent aerial weapons, able to stay in the air indefinitely.
+- Aerial Combat: Twin Machineguns are excellent aerial weapons, and can stay in the air indefinitely

-- Safe: Due to aerial combat capability and range, Twin Machineguns are excellent at staying out of harm’s way, because being in the air tends to hover over many deadly attacks.
+- Safe: Twin Machineguns are excellent at staying out of harm’s way, because being in the air tends to hover over many deadly attacks.